-By Ian Aitchison, and CEO Asia Pacific Region,
+By Ian Aitchison, CEO Asia Pacific Region, COPC Inc

 I once listened to a Disney executive presenting at a conference about the importance of customer experience.
 He told the audience a story about how a little kid had left his favourite teddy bear behind after visiting one of Disney’s theme parks in the USA.
 The kid’s tearful mother called up the theme park in distress, got transferred to the “Lost and Found” Department and explained the situation.
 The friendly staff member took down a description of the teddy bear, the family’s details and said she’d look into it.